Sperked/Horiseon-Social-Solution-Services/README.md

 # 01 HTML, CSS, and Git: Code Refactor
 ## Your Task

-This week is an odd-numbered week, so your Challenge is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.

 **Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.

 An increasingly important consideration for businesses, web **accessibility** ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is good for business&mdash;for one thing, accessible sites rank higher in search engines like Google.
 It also helps companies avoid litigation, which might arise if people with disabilities can't access a website.